-- Two-step Easter Ham recipe with Peach Glaze
+- Two-step Easter Ham recipe with Grilled Peaches Glaze

 - Peach glaze includes peach jam, brown sugar, ground cloves and ground ginger